Digital transformation in the way students study for exams

-With a history of over 100 years of creating products, ThiemeMeulenhoff needed to couple this experience with a methodology that works with digitalization.
+With a history of over 100 years of creating products, ThiemeMeulenhoff needed to couple this experience with a methodology that worked with digitalization.
 There was also a requirement to meet as many technical standards as possible.

 The Digi-Trainer was developed using Scrum methodology, and Trifork guided ThiemeMeulenhoff on this throughout the entire project.
 The application architecture was based on Java: Spring Framework, Hibernate / JPA, Apache Wicket, and Apache CXF.
 This platform has served as a basis for more assessment type applications within ThiemeMeulenhoff.
-F

-or creating and scoring questions, the IMS Question & Test Interoperability (QTI) specification was used.
+For creating and scoring questions, the IMS Question & Test Interoperability (QTI) specification was used.
 This meant that ThiemeMeulenhoff could use authoring tools that support QTI.

 The product now differentiates across various levels of education, offering questions at three levels.
 The teacher is in control of the availability of questions and topics, and can, if necessary, adjust the level for specific students.